Connect with others who understand.

 “As a person who’s been married for 26 years, with the last four years trying to deal with my husband with this disease and my health issues, just make sure you’re in it for the long haul.
 It’s a big challenge — be sure you’re educated on this topic,” one MyParkinsonsTeam member shared.

 Some members have turned to counseling or relationship therapy for support.
 Others have found it helpful to take short breaks during emotionally intense moments.
-Sudden changes in behavior or personality can sometimes stem from Parkinson’s-related cognitive changes, not relationship issues alone.
+Sudden changes in behavior or personality can sometimes stem from Parkinson’s-related changes in thinking or memory, not relationship issues alone.

 5. Incorporate Self-Care Into Your Routine